Sample Control 103:

 • Generating receipts to reduce debt or to invest in other existing assets or new development.

 The analysis takes account of the net present value of the costs of improvement and ongoing repairs, as well as the rental income.
 This includes the estimated average unit cost of enabling housing association properties to reach band C as set out in the English Housing Survey.
-The discount rate used takes into consideration the risk of further government intervention on rent setting.
 The analysis will also consider whether there is a strategic requirement to retain some social housing in high value areas.
 The final decision to dispose is subject to independent review of the analysis and approval in line with delegated authorities.
 The criteria for deciding on whether to dispose of existing stock is regularly reviewed with the objective of maximising economic and social value, as well as ensuring compliance with relevant asset management standards, including net zero carbon.